wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

 **On the agent**

 #.
 Determine the full file path for the file or directory to be monitored.
 In this case, we are monitoring the directory ``/root/credit_cards``.
 #.
-We add the following configuration to the syscheck block of the agent configuration file ``/var/ossec/etc/ossec.conf``.
+Add the following configuration to the syscheck block of the agent configuration file ``/var/ossec/etc/ossec.conf``.
 This will enable monitoring of the file and ensure that Wazuh generates an alert if the file is deleted.

    .. code-block:: xml